Bolton Wanderers F.C. Reserves and Academy: The Academy

 The Bolton Wanderers Academy was established in 1998 and is based at the club and the main training ground.
 It replaced the older, more informal youth system, and enabled the club to focus their youth development and scouting, employing new techniques and FA standards.

 It is currently overseen by Dave Gardiner.
 It provides a stepping stone for youngsters to progress to the highest levels of football at Bolton Wanderers.

 Scouts attend many local youth matches looking for talented boys.
 A boy will then be invited to attend training sessions at the academy.
 They are taken in as young as the age of eight.
 At this age, the boys start by simply attending after-school training sessions, but as they reach their middle-teens, their academic needs will be taken over by the academy if they are deemed athletically talented enough.

 Between the ages of eight and twelve the boys play in eight-a-side games of three twenty-minute periods.
 It allows the boys to play as defenders or as attackers in small groups within a system and is not as physically demanding as playing eleven-a-side matches.

 The first player to graduate from the academy to the first team was the former club captain, Kevin Nolan who had previously been on the youth books of Liverpool.
 He has since been followed into the first team by Joey O'Brien, Ricardo Vaz Tê, Nicky Hunt.
 Josh Vela, Zach Clough and Rob Holding amongst others.

 In December 2012, the Bolton Academy was awarded Elite status by the Premier League.

 In June 2015, it was announced that the club had sought to downgrade from a Category One status in order to save money.
 In March 2020, the club announced it would down grade to Category Three.
+In July 2026, the club announced that it had returned to Category Two status.